MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/virtual-wan-network-topology.md

 - Plan your deployment carefully, and ensure that your network architecture is within the [Azure Virtual WAN limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-wan-limits).

-- Use [insights in Azure Monitor for Virtual WAN (preview)](/azure/virtual-wan/azure-monitor-insights) to monitor the end-to-end topology of your Virtual WAN as well as status and [key metrics](/azure/virtual-wan/azure-monitor-insights#detailed).
+- Use [insights in Azure Monitor for Virtual WAN (preview)](/azure/virtual-wan/azure-monitor-insights) to monitor the end-to-end topology of your Virtual WAN and status and [key metrics](/azure/virtual-wan/azure-monitor-insights#detailed).

-- Deploy a single Azure DDoS standard protection plan in the Connectivity subscription.
+- Deploy a single Azure DDoS standard protection plan in the connectivity subscription.

-  - All Landing Zone and Platform VNets should use this plan.
+  - All landing zone and platform VNets should use this plan.